-Prerequisite: ENG-105, Composition I, or ENG-102, Composition and Speech I. Students must have earned a grade of C or higher in Composition I or Composition and Speech I before enrolling in Composition II.
-A continuation of ENG-105, Composition I, with emphasis on argumentative and persuasive writing, on research methods, and on language.
+Prerequisite: ENG-105 Composition I, with a grade of C or higher.
+A continuation of ENG-105 Composition I with emphasis on argumentative and persuasive writing, on research methods, and on language.
 Students may be requested to use word processors, Writer's Workbench analyses, Writer's Workbench STEPS, and sentence structuring videos.
 Students must meet minimum competency requirements in writing to receive a grade of C or higher.
 (45-0-0-0) Equivalent to 30-102, ENGL-102, ENGL-105, ENG-103.